purdx/get-triangle-type/README.md

 ```

 ## Development
-First you should install dependencies:
+First you should clone this repository then install dev dependencies:
 ```sh
 $ npm install -D
 ```